Thailand attracts millions of visitors every year, with Bangkok as its main gateway.

 You can avoid being victimized by scammers if you read up on the common scams mentioned above.
 Practice common sense as well when you’re going around.
 That is, keep your purse close to you, lock up your valuable stuff in the hostel, make sure the taxi turns on the meter, agree on a price with the tuktuk driver beforehand if you don’t want a surprise later, and choose a good neighborhood for your hostel.

 For first time international solo travelers, there’s no other city I would recommend.
 In Bangkok, everyone’s free to do their own thing.
 Locals won’t blink at same-sex couples, and if you want to wear your yoga pants while out and about, you won’t get a second look.
-I would love to go back there again and again, and I’m sure you will, too!
+(Still, of course, you’d have to know what to pack for Thailand!)
+I would love to go back there again and again, and I’m sure you will, too.

 Of course, Thailand is more than just Bangkok, but for solo travelers just learning their way, I would recommend Bangkok for their first international destination.

 Do you have other solo travel tips to Bangkok?
 Do share in the comments!